robaleman/misc-data-science-projects/README.md

 ### Annotated Heat Maps and Dendrograms in R
 [Link to notebook.](https://github.com/robaleman/misc-data-science-projects/blob/master/Compound-Heatmap.ipynb)

-Heatmap visualization with annotations and dendrograms of categorical-heavy data from an experiment for chemistry PhD research.
-Includes hierarchical clustering and more.
+Heatmap visualization with annotations and dendrograms of categorical-heavy data from a chemistry PhD research experiment.
+Mostly visual and includes hierarchical clustering.
 (R).

 ### Choropleths & Other Maps with Spatial Data Visualization
 [Link to notebook.](https://github.com/robaleman/misc-data-science-projects/blob/master/Choropleth-Maps.ipynb)